openmetalio/openmetal-docs/README.md

 This repository builds the documentation found here: https://openmetal.io/docs/manuals

 # Contributing
 All documentation exists within the `docs/` directory.
-Simple create or update the markdown files, and the documentation site will be updated after the changes have been merged into main.
+Simply create or update the markdown files, and the documentation site will be updated after the changes have been merged into main.

 # Website